fkautz/zt.dev/content/posts/gvisor-shared-base-experiments.md

 ```

 Parking an agent takes a tenth of a second and a quarter megabyte.
 The storage flatten
-mirrors and exceeds the memory flatten because a fresh clone's delta is zero; only the
+mirrors and exceeds the memory flatten because a fresh clone's checkpoint delta is zero;
-small kernel-state file is per-agent.
-The caveat: the delta grows as an agent diverges,
+only the small kernel-state file is per-agent.
+The caveat: the parked-state delta grows as
-but state plus delta stays far below a full checkpoint.
+an agent diverges, but state plus delta stays far below a full checkpoint.

 **Systrap results** (normal checkpoint, since base sharing is KVM-only per Test 11):